ldaponte/EPD2IN13BC/README.md

 My goal was to get this particular revison of the Waveshare 2.13 e-paper display working on a Puck.js device with very basic functionality.
 Please expand functionality as needed.

+This display is three color - black, white, and red but only black and white are implemented in this driver so far

+Three color e-paper is very slow and you will see a lot of flashing when displayFrame() is called - this appears to be normal.
+Had I known this I would have chosen the black and white display.

 Waveshare 2.13 inch e-paper display V2.1 to Puck.js pinouts

 | Puck Pin | Display Pin |